nicholalexander/basket/README.md

 Everyone interacting in the Basket project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nicholalexander/basket/blob/main/CODE_OF_CONDUCT.md).

+## Thanks

+This project has been a fun and educational use of Growth Time at [Test Double](https://testdouble.com/) where consultants are given 4hrs per week to grow their skills and work on projects that further the mission of building software, better.